americanexpress/one-app-cli/packages/one-app-bundler/README.md

 In order to avoid duplicate code in your One App instance, you may want to share a dependency across all your modules that is not already provided by One App.
-These dependencies can be provided to your modules by your tenant root module.
-The tenant root module should include in its configuration `providedExternals`, which is an array of external dependencies to be bundled with it and provided to other modules.
+These dependencies can be provided to your modules by your root module.
+The root module should include in its configuration `providedExternals`, which is an array of external dependencies to be bundled with it and provided to other modules.